 502.1 Description.
 This work shall consist of constructing a Portland cement concrete base or pavement, with or without reinforcement as specified, shown on the plans or directed by the engineer.

 502.2 Material.
 All material, proportioning, air-entrainment, mixing, slump and transporting for Portland cement concrete shall be in accordance with Sec 501.
-All material shall be in accordance with Division 1000, Material Details, and specifically as follows:
+All material shall be in accordance with Division 1000 and specifically as follows: